Last Updated on January 31, 2022

 “Espresso is a magic of chemistry in a small cup.”- Andrea Illy.

 Dr. Jamie Foster, a well-renowned mathematician and co-author of the research from the University of Portsmouth said this about espresso, “The common understanding is that if you want a more powerful cup of coffee, your coffee should be finely grounded.
-This is known because fine fields indicate that the surface section of
+This is known because fine fields indicate that the surface section of the coffee bean gets in contact with water, which suggests a robust coffee should.”

 Dr. Chris Hendon (aka Dr. Coffee) shared his valuable opinion about espresso and stated that “One approach to achieve extraction optimization and reproducibility is to apply thicker crushed and slightly less water, the other is to reduce the mass of coffee simply.”